Peter Schmeichel: Club career

-Early career
+Early career: Gladsaxe-Hero and Hvidovre

 Eventually graduating to the Gladsaxe-Hero senior squad, Schmeichel met his first mentor in Svend Aage Hansen, the first team coach at the club, and later to become his father-in-law.
-With Gladsaxe-Hero already relegated from the Danish Third Division with three games to go, Hansen promoted Schmeichel and six others from the youth team for a match against IF Skjold Birkerød.
+With Gladsaxe-Hero already relegated from the Danish third division with three games to go, Hansen promoted Schmeichel and six others from the youth team for a match against IF Skjold Birkerød.
 The team lost 1–0, but Schmeichel received mentions in local newspapers for his personal performance.
-At the end of the season, Hansen explained to Schmeichel his plan for the future, which involved Schmeichel spending two more seasons with Gladsaxe-Hero BK before moving on to Hvidovre, playing for the Danish national team, and eventually having a successful career abroad.
+At the end of the season, Hansen explained to Schmeichel his plan for the future, which involved Schmeichel spending two more seasons with Gladsaxe-Hero BK before moving on to Hvidovre (where he scored six league goals), playing for the Denmark national team, and eventually having a successful career abroad.
 Schmeichel admits that he had received an offer to play for B 1903's youth team, but he turned it down as the club "seemed a bit boring".

 The following season, Gladsaxe-Hero needed only to avoid defeat to Stubbekøbing to prevent relegation from the Danish National League.
 In the end, Schmeichel played one of the best games of his career and Gladsaxe-Hero won the match.
 At the end of the game, Hansen's daughter, Bente, ran onto the pitch and hugged Schmeichel.
 The two ended up going out as a couple, and they eventually got married.

 Despite having the fifth best defence in the league, conceding 40 goals in 30 games, Schmeichel and Hvidovre finished in 14th place and were relegated in 1985.
 After only a single season, the club bounced right back to the 1st Division, but Schmeichel left the club to join Brøndby.